Mobile phone feature: Challenges in producing multi-mode phones

 The special challenge involved in producing a multi-mode mobile is in finding ways to share the components between the different standards.
-Obviously, the phone keypad and display should be shared, otherwise it would be hard to treat as one phone.
+The phone keypad and display should be shared, otherwise it would be hard to treat as one phone.
 Beyond that, though, there are challenges at each level of integration.
 How difficult these challenges are depends on the differences between systems.
 When talking about IS-95/GSM multi-mode phones, for example, or AMPS/IS-95 phones, the base band processing is very different from system to system.
 This leads to real difficulties in component integration and so to larger phones.

 An interesting special case of multi-mode phones is the WCDMA/GSM phone.
 The radio interfaces are very different from each other, but mobile to core network messaging has strong similarities, meaning that software sharing is quite easy.
 Probably more importantly, the WCDMA air interface has been designed with GSM compatibility in mind.
 It has a special mode of operation, known as punctured mode, in which, instead of transmitting continuously, the mobile is able to stop sending for a short period and try searching for GSM carriers in the area.
 This mode allows for safe inter-frequency handovers with channel measurements which can only be approximated using "pilot signals" in other CDMA based systems.

 A final interesting case is that of mobiles covering the DS-WCDMA and MC-CDMA 3G variants of the CDMA-2000 protocol.
 Initially, the chip rate of these phones was incompatible.
 As part of the negotiations related to patents, it was agreed to use compatible chip rates.
 This should mean that, despite the fact that the air and system interfaces are quite different, even on a philosophical level, much of the hardware for each system inside a phone should be common with differences being mostly confined to software.